Best Lakefront Hotels in Lake Tahoe!

 Best Luxury Lakefront Resorts in Lake Tahoe, Girl Who Travels the World, The Landing Tahoe

-Budget Lakefront Hotels in South Lake Tahoe
+Budget Lakefront Hotels in South Tahoe

-Did you know that you can stay in South Lake Tahoe, ON the lake, for just over $100/night, even during summer??!
+Did you know that you can stay in South Tahoe, ON the lake, for just over $100/night, even during summer??!
 I certainly didn’t until I wrote this article, but you have three great options in this category:

 Best Budget Lakefront Resorts in Lake Tahoe, Girl Who Travels the World, Lakeland Village Resort